ICL-ml4csec/EarlyCrowAPT/README.md

 ## Data Preparetion
-**Note: If you are interested in running the experiments directly, please skip this section.
-We have already published the training and test set to be used for all experiments in the following section.**
+If you are interested in running the experiments directly, you can **skip** this section.
+We have already attached the training and test set in our repository to be used for the Experiment section, so you do not need to download data from our Google Drive.
+Google Drive includes all <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/data/">Datasets</a> for each step.
+However, this section is to regenerate (replicate) datasets based on our PCAP files or anyone interested in using EarlyCrow.

 ### PairFlow
 You need first to use our proposed data format in our paper which is called <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/EarlyCrow/PairFlow_data_format/">PairFlow</a> .
 Please <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/EarlyCrow/PairFlow_data_format/">click here</a> and follow the instructions.

 ### Feature Extraction
 After the PairFlow is prepared and stored in ```data/pairflows/``` , the next step is to generate ContextualSummaries.
 Please run the following command, which includes pivoting, PairFlow and Profile feature generation, and Continual Updating process.